Giniks/alx-files_manager/README.md

 ### Acknowledgement

-- Special thanks to our team for their valuable contributions.
-- Thanks to ALX for their guidance and support.
+- Thanks to ALX for their guidance and support through out the project.

 ## License